 Share Repurchase Program.
-In June 2014, our Board renewed our share repurchase program with an authorization to repurchase up to 100 million shares of our common stock.
-As of December 31, 2014, we had Board authorization to purchase up to an additional 71 million shares of our common stock.
-For more information on our share repurchase program, see Note 10 of Notes to the Consolidated Financial Statements included in Part II, Item 8, "Financial Statements."
+We expect continued moderated share repurchase activity through 2016 following the acquisition of Catamaran.
+For more information on our share repurchase program, see Note 11 of Notes to the Consolidated Financial Statements included in Part II, Item 8, "Financial Statements."

 Dividends.
-In June 2014, our Board of Directors increased our quarterly cash dividend to shareholders to an annual dividend rate of \$1.50 per share.
-For more information on our dividend, see Note 10 of Notes to the Consolidated Financial Statements included in Part II, Item 8, "Financial Statements."
+In June 2015, our Board increased our quarterly cash dividend to stockholders to an annual dividend rate of \$2.00 per share.
+For more information on our dividend, see Note 11 of Notes to the Consolidated Financial Statements included in Part II, Item 8, "Financial Statements."